kantarjiev/BAMRU-Org/docs/cron.md

     rake cron:remove         # Remove cron process
     rake cron:status         # Show cron status

-Please coordinate with AndyL before running this locally - we would like to run just a single `cron` process for our production calendar.
+Please coordinate with AndyL before running this on your server.
+We would like to run just one `cron` process to update the production calendar.